groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java-guide/_index.md

 - **Do I need a license?** A free trial works for testing; a license is required for production.
 - **How many lines of code?** Less than 20 lines to extract a range.

+## What Is “Extract Specific Pages”?
+Extracting specific pages means pulling out a subset of pages from a source document and saving them as a new, independent file.
+This is useful when you only need certain sections—like a contract clause, a chapter, or a set of invoices—without sending the entire document.

+## Why Extract Specific Pages by Range?
+Targeted page extraction reduces file size, protects sensitive information, and speeds up downstream processing (e.g., e‑signing or automated reporting).
+By using range‑based extraction you can programmatically pick pages 1‑5, every even page, or any custom list without manual editing.

 ## Prerequisites

-Before you start, ensure that you have the following:
+Before you start, make sure you have:

-1. **Required Libraries**: You'll need to include GroupDocs.Merger as a dependency in your Java project.
+1. **Required Libraries** – GroupDocs.Merger for Java added as a Maven or Gradle dependency.
-2. **Environment Setup**: Make sure you have JDK installed and configured on your machine.
+2. **JDK** – Java Development Kit 8 or newer installed and configured.
-3. **Knowledge Prerequisites**: Familiarity with Java programming and basic file handling concepts is recommended.
+3. **Basic Java Knowledge** – Familiarity with file I/O and exception handling.

 ## Setting Up GroupDocs.Merger for Java

-To get started, let's set up the necessary libraries in your project environment using Maven or Gradle.

 ### Maven Setup

-Include the following dependency in your `pom.xml`:
+Add the dependency to your `pom.xml`:

 ```xml
 <dependency>